 Today, I’m going to show you how to make Mini Ombre Cakes that you can customize with chocolate word cake toppers.
 They’re perfect for surprising someone special, whether that’s a significant other, a best friend, or your kids!

-Before we even talk about the recipe for these Mini Ombre Cakes though, I’ll let you in on my secret for making these petite cakes so affordable: I found everything I needed for the recipe at 99 Cents Only!
+Before we even talk about the recipe for these Mini Ombre Cakes though, I’ll let you in on my secret for making these petite cakes so affordable: I found everything I needed to make these mini cakes at 99 Cents Only!

 I love stopping by the 99, because there is always something new and exciting to discover, and I know that I’ll find all of my favorite name brands at a price that truly can’t be beat.
 I’m a total bargain hunter, so wandering the aisles makes me feel like a kid on a treasure hunt in a candy store.
 They even have fresh, affordable produce.
 You truly never know what you’ll find when you do the 99!

-Th Valentine’s Day selection particularly caught my eye, and I found everything I needed to celebrate the day!
+The Valentine’s Day selection particularly caught my eye, and I found everything I needed to celebrate the day!
 I spied tons of budget-friendly goodies, from gift bags and candy to cute baskets and other fun supplies, like stickers and ribbon, that were just begging to star in a fun DIY project.
-Everything I bought was just 99 cents, except for my favorite deal, pink napkins I found in the clearance section for just 25 cents.
-Score!

-Once I stocked up on budget friendly Valentine’s Day goodies and baking supplies at the 99, I headed home to bake these cute cakes.
+Once I stocked up on budget friendly Valentine’s Day goodies and baking supplies at the 99, I headed home to bake these pink ombre cakes.
 So let’s talk about how to make Mini Ombre Cakes the easy and affordable way.

 It all starts with the cake.
 Make sure to use a vanilla (white) cake mix, otherwise the color of the cake mix will affect the colors of your layers.
 Simply follow the package directions to prepare the batter, then measure the batter and divide it evenly between three bowls.
 I had four cups of batter, so I added 1 1/3 cups to each bowl.
 That way, each of the cake layers will be the same height.